Centennial Park at Millsap Mountain

 What is this Project?

 The newly created Centennial Park at Millsap Mountain will be a cycling-activated park with state-of-the-art cyclo-cross and mountain biking facilities.
 Residents will be able to access trail infrastructure unlike any other in the region within an area of preserved greenspace connected to neighborhoods and Fayetteville’s existing 45 miles of shared-used paved trails and 38 miles of natural-surface trails.
-This project also preserves 230 acres of mountain top in the city.

 Why is it important?